foxyoreos/itaku-enhancement-suite/README.md

 - NSFW ratings should be combinable with tag blocks.
 You should be able to block a ``yoshi`` tag from NSFW images without blocking it from SFW images.

+### Comic View

+Itaku's default image viewer loads the XL version of the currently selected image.
+This is large enough that in most cases text would be easily readable.
+However, the image is sized down in the HTML/CSS so that comics with text are cumbersome to read.
+Depending on how complicated the page HTML is, it might be possible to make a better "comic view" for longform comic reading without making any additional requests to the server at all.

 ## Design